6BC Botanical Garden

 • Please stay on paths (people and pets).

-• Children must be closely supervised by an adult at all times as the garden ponds are deep, some paths uneven, and some of the plants are thorny.
+• Children must be closely supervised by an adult at all times as the garden ponds are deep, paths uneven, and some of the plants are thorny.

 • Do not pick or break plants.